General terms and conditions of sale Madame Brasserie and of the website

 The Publisher reserves the right to take all necessary measures, including the removal of a personal account, without having to give any reason or notice, undertake any formalities or pay any compensation to the User in the event of a binding court decision, force majeure event, breach of these GTCU or the law, or suspected fraud.

 The Publisher will notify the User by any appropriate means of the measure taken and the reasons for taking such a decision.
 The User’s personal account will no longer be accessible from the date of termination and all Functionalities will be immediately suspended.
-Such termination will take place without prejudice to any damages that might be claimed as compensation for the loss or harm suffered as a result of such breaches.
+Such termination shall take place without prejudice to any damages that may be claimed as compensation for the loss suffered as a result of such breaches.

 At the time of termination, the rights and licences granted to the User will be terminated and the User will cease all use of the Website.
 The User will not be entitled to any compensation.